mahaabdulla/SOLID_PRINCEBLES/README.md

 ### ✅ Example 1: SRP
 The `UserManager` class is only responsible for managing users, while the `Logger` class handles logging.

+### ✅ Example 2: OCP
+We created a `PaymentMethod` interface that can be extended for different payment types without modifying the core code.

+### ✅ Example 3: LSP